openshift-labs/learn-katacoda/workshops/workshop-1/08-deploying-the-mongodb-database.md

 In these exercises, you are going to deploy a Mongo database that will be used to store the data for the `nationalparks-py` application.
 You will also connect the `nationalparks-py` application with the newly deployed Mongo database, so that the `nationalparks-py` application can load and query the database for the corresponding information.

-You will also label the `nationalparks-py` application as a backend for the ParksMap front end application, so that it can be dynamically discovered using the OpenShift discovery mechanism and the map populated.

 ![Application Architecture](../../assets/workshops/workshop-1/08-application-architecture-stage-4.png)

 ### Exercise: Deploying the Database